 Paudyal, Dev Raj and McDougall, Kevin (2010) Spatial data infrastructure for pro-poor land management.
-In: XXIV FIG International Congress 2010 (International Federation of Surveyors), 11-16 April 2010, Sydney, Australia.
+In: 24th International Federation of Surveyors International Congress (FIG 2010): Facing the Challenges - Building the Capacity, 11-16 April 2010, Sydney, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|